-- The use of fuel with a high sulphur content. - Frequent short trips. - Letting the engine idle for a long period of time, as in the case of taxis. - Using the vehicle in areas with thick dust. - Frequent driving with a trailer (depending on equipment). - Using the vehicle mostly in situations with a lot of traffic and stops (e.a. in a citu). - Using the vehicle mostly in winter.
+- The use of fuel with a high sulphur content. - Frequent short trips. - Letting the engine idle for a long period of time, as in the case of taxis. - Using the vehicle in areas with thick dust. - Frequent driving with a trailer (depending on equipment). - Using the vehicle mostly in situations with a lot of traffic and stops (e.g. in a city). - Using the vehicle mostly in winter.